Reetabass/STM32-HAL-SX1276-LoRa/README.md

 A bare-metal LoRa driver for the Semtech SX1276 written in C using the STM32 HAL library.
 Written from scratch against the SX1276 datasheet with no third-party dependencies beyond STM32 HAL.

-> ⚠️ **Work in progress** — core TX and RX are functional.
+> ⚠️ **Work in progress**, core TX and RX are functional.
 Utility functions and continuous RX mode are still being completed.

 ---